Morocco earthquake: Is it safe to travel at the moment?

 I am booked to travel to the Marrakech area imminently.
 Can I cancel?

-At present there are no clear grounds to cancel without penalty; the Foreign Office stops well short of warning against travel to the region, saying only: “You should follow local media and safety instructions from local authorities.”
+At present there are no clear grounds to cancel without penalty; the Foreign Office stops well short of warning against travel to the region.

+The updated travel advice says: “All Moroccan airports are open and flights to and from the UK are operating normally, with some airlines laying on additional seats for travellers wishing to return to the UK earlier than planned.

+“Travellers wishing to change their flight plans should liaise direct with their tour operators or airline companies.

+British Airways is offering flexibility to passengers booked to Marrakech in the next two weeks.
+A BA spokesperson said: “The welfare of our customers is our priority, and we have contacted our British Airways Holidays customers in Morocco to check that they’re safe.

+“We are continuing to monitor the situation closely, and customers due to travel to or from Marrakech in the next two weeks can change their dates free of charge if they wish.”

-A spokesperson for easyJet said: “easyJet's thoughts are with everyone affected by the earthquake in Morocco.
+EasyJet’s spokesperson said: “EasyJet’s thoughts are with everyone affected by the earthquake in Morocco.

-“The airports are open and our schedule to Morocco is operating as normal today, but we advise any customers travelling to check the status of their flight on our Flight Tracker or via the app.
+“The airports are open and our schedule to Morocco is operating as normal today.
+We are working hard to support affected customers and have upgraded flight EZY8706 from Marrakech to London Gatwick to a larger plane today and will continue to look at repatriation options based on customer demand.

+“Any easyJet holidays customers due to depart today and tomorrow will be contacted directly regarding their upcoming trip.”

 The number for easyJet customer services is 0330 551 5151.
-It is possible booked passengers will be offered flexibility on postponement or a change of destinations.
+It is possible booked passengers will be offered flexibility allowing them to postpone or to change destinations.

-A spokesperson for Ryanair: “There may be some potential delays and cancellations to/from Morocco today due the earthquake.
+Ryanair’s spokesperson said: “There may be some potential delays and cancellations to/from Morocco today due to the earthquake.

 “Affected passengers will be notified and passengers travelling to/from Morocco today should check their Ryanair app for flight updates before travelling to the airport.

-“We apologise for any inconvenience caused to our passengers and offer out deepest sympathies to those affected.”
+“We apologise for any inconvenience caused to our passengers and offer our deepest sympathies to those affected.”

-The Independent has also contacted British Airways and Tui to ask about their policies, but has so far had no confirmation.
+The Independent has also contacted Tui to ask about its policies, but has so far had no confirmation.

 I don’t believe I will be able to have a safe and enjoyable holiday.
 What are my rights?